lborocs/22cob290-part2-team-07/design/Report/report.md

 Vue uses composition with reusable, reactive components.
 The reactive data-binding system handles updating the DOM whenever the underlying data changes, making development much simpler.
 Single File Components (SFCs) are self contained units of the HTML, TS, and CSS which handle both the logic and the rendering.
-This gave us an intuitive way of diving up tasks between the team, as everyone could work on an individual components and then the functionality reused by another.
+This gave us an intuitive way of diving up tasks between the team, as everyone could work on individual components while the functionality is reused by another team member.

 Additionally, Vue works well with several build tools such as CSS pre-processors, enabling us to easily use SCSS, making it easier to write and maintain styles for the application.

 The nature of single-page applications provide fast transitions between pages as well as reducing the load on the server.
 The downside of this is a long initial load-time as the client downloads and executes all of the JavaScript to build the DOM.
 We solved this by introducing [Nuxt](#nuxt).

+## Nuxt

+Nuxt.js is a meta-framework built on top of [Vue](#vue) which introduces: powerful and flexible file-based routing, RESTful api routes, and server-side rendering (SSR) to improve performance.

+Natively providing REST api routes made it simple to integrate accessing the database from [Prisma](#prisma).
+Each route is mearley a function in Nuxt, and the return value is automatically serialised with JSON.
+As such, select statements from [Prisma](#prisma) can be returned directly without any transformation.

+It uses SSR to initially send the client a fully rendered page, eliminating the draw backs of the traditional SPA.
+Once the client receives the page, Vue hydrates it, making it fully reactive and response, becoming an SPA which keeps the benefits mentioned before.

 ## Prisma